gerbless/react-tutorial/README.md

 ![html][screen03]

-The most important thing here, is to keep our component as small as possible.
+The most important thing here, is to keep our components as small as possible.
 With this in mind, we can reuse them anywhere we want.

 ## Props and States